RunyanLab/Runyan_lab_suite2p_installation/README.md

 Suite2p version 0.10.3
 Cellpose version 0.7.2
 Rastermap version 0.1.3

-+ several dependencies that are specific to these versions of suite2p, cellpose, and rastermap.
+and several dependencies that are specific to these versions